focolab/minimo/README.md

 ```

 Note that the endpoint, access key, and secret key used here for client instantiation are minimo's default values for those fields.
 For endpoints using non-default values, the client constructor call will need to be updated accordingly.

+Additionally, note that the access and secret keys used here are those for the `minimouser` account, which is only granted read and list permissions on the underlying data.
+Though we caution against it, since it may lead to inadvertent data loss, users wishing to grant themselves full readwrite programmatic access may do so by using the administrator account credentials instead.

 # user management